What Is a Content Notice, and Why Use One?

 - Hate speech or strong abusive language

-- Discrimination (sexism, racism, homophobia, transphobia
+- Discrimination (sexism, racism, homophobia, transphobia)

 - Stereotypes (about gender, race, national origin, age, or other status characteristics)

-Looking for Triggering Content
+Look for Triggering Content

 The guidelines above are adapted from the HBR article, The Stereotypes in MBA Case Studies, by Sarah A. Soule, Davina Drabkin, and Lori Nishiura Mackenzie.
 The article includes their analysis of stereotypes and inclusive language in the 249 case studies taught in Stanford’s MBA core curriculum from 2015-2017 as well as additional tips on identifying stereotypes used to describe people and situations in educational content.

-Writing Content Notices
+Write Content Notices